kogitant/angularjs-training/README.md

 ## Getting started

-Before the first training session, ensure that the following tools and libraries have been set up correctly.
+Before your first training session, ensure that the following tools and libraries have been set up correctly.

 ### Step 1: Setup node.js, npm, git and bower